wofsauge/IsaacDocs/docs/faq/faq.md

 EntityLaser:ShootAngle(...) -- Fails because the method does not expect the class as the first argument.
 ```

 It can be pretty annoying to swap back and forth between using periods and colons.
 If this part of Lua bothers you, you can try programming mods in TypeScript using the [:material-language-typescript:IsaacScript](https://isaacscript.github.io/) framework.
-(In TypeScript, you invoke every function with a period, which is consistent and very difficult to mess up.)
+(In TypeScript, you invoke every function with a period, which is consistent and impossible to mess up.)

 ### What does the "[INFO] - [warn] item pool ran out of repicks" message mean in the "log.txt" file?